Content Marketing on a Shoestring:

 Document Your Actual Expertise

 Every phone call, email enquiry, and customer meeting contains content ideas.
-According to content strategists, start paying attention to recurring questions:
+Start paying attention to recurring questions:

 These questions represent exactly what your ideal customers need to know at the point they are ready to act.
-According to voice search optimisation research, this conversational approach also aligns perfectly with how people search using voice assistants—asking complete questions rather than typing keywords.
+Research, this conversational approach also aligns perfectly with how people search using voice assistants—asking complete questions rather than typing keywords.

 Create FAQ Content That Serves Dual Purposes